GaboRenovation/Bootcamp_final/README.md

-## Retail information of the SuperStore.
+# Retail information of the SuperStore.
 (selected topic)

+###  2nd Deliverable info, at the very bottom.

 _______________________________________________